columbia-it/django-jsonapi-training/docs/oauth2.md

 ##### Client is operating on behalf of an end user

 1. Is it a fully in-browser (javascript) app?
-If so, it will be using the Implicit grant type and will be requiring a user to log in, using the auth-columbia scope selector.
+If so, it will likely be using the Implicit grant type and will require a user to log in, using the auth-columbia scope selector.
 2. What scopes should the app be allowed to request on behalf of the user and what scopes are required by its Resource Server?